Research Collaboration

 Current AI alignment discourse is almost entirely computational and reductionist — treating intelligence as an optimisation problem and alignment as a technical specification.
 This paper offers a unified, cross-scale synthesis: from intelligent cells, through layered human intelligence, to a biologically grounded paradigm for AI governance.
 It proposes that the principles most urgently needed in AI governance are not derived from philosophy by analogy with biology — they are derived from biology directly, because they are what biology has empirically required for 3.8 billion years.

 Full paper currently under preparation.
-We hope to have it peer-reviewed and published in AI & Society later this year.
+We are targeting peer-reviewed publication in AI & Society in Q3 2026.

 The world is one family